Artsb23/Artsb23.github.io/README.md

 website.

-The following is a flow that a user goes thru, right from the time he lands on the webpage, to the time he does a checkout
+The following is a flow that a user goes thru, right from the time he lands on the webpage, to the time he completes a checkout

 ● Ability to register and store new user information – As soon as a new user comes in, he would be given the option to register, where he gets to fill in a form.